Posted: Tue Dec 09, 2008 12:23 pm Post subject: Ex husband filed bank rupcty chapter 7 and he had a loan/lei

 ok here it goes I have been divorced since August 08 have quick claim under my name, my x husband name is on our mortgage, he filed for chapter 7 were will that leave me with my home?

-When the property was transferred to you, didn't you refinance the mortgage in your name?
-If your husband has included the mortgage in his bankruptcy, then there's a chance that you may lose the property.
-I would suggest you to contact a bankruptcy lawyer and discuss your options with him.
+when the property was transferred to you, didn't you refinance the mortgage in your name? if your husband has included the mortgage in his bankruptcy, then there's a chance that you may lose the property. i would suggest you to contact a bankruptcy lawyer and discuss your options with him.